Crest3-jp/hello-world/README.md

 # hello-world
 Ya, it's so called "hello-world" that the world has ever know!
-Here  Iwrote some text for doing step 3.
+Here  I wrote some text for doing step 3.
 For the checks, a commit has to be executed.